frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

 the result will be missing (contains NaNs).

 __Purpose__
-It performs integer division operation between two dataframes or dataframe and scalar value.
+It performs integer division operation between operands.
 It is equivalent to **'dataframe // other'**.

+**Creating frovedis DataFrame from pandas DataFrame:**

 For example,